 Post the water-filling ritual, the would-be couple is fed a preparation of curd, rice flakes, bananas and sweets at their homes and they are supposed to fast after having this meal until their wedding ritual is over.

 This ritual is performed just before the ‘gaye holud’ ceremony of the bride or the groom.
 For this occasion, a priest chants Vedic incantations and the families pay homage to their forefathers asking for their blessings.

 On the morning of the wedding day, the groom’s family send gifts better-called tattva to the bride’s family.
-In the tattva there are gifts for each and every family member of the bride, a new saree for the bride which she will wear during the gaye holud ceremony along with it goes a big, decorated rohu fish, mustard oil, sweets and savories, and personal grooming products for the bride.
+In the tattva there are gifts for each and every family member of the bride, a new saree for the bride which she will wear during the Gaye Holud ceremony along with it goes a big, decorated rohu fish, mustard oil, sweets and savouries, and personal grooming products for the bride.

 In this ceremony, a turmeric paste is applied on the body of the groom.
 This same paste is carried to the bride along with the tattva by the members of the groom’s family.
 The same paste is applied on the bride’s body and then the water brought from the water body is used to bathe the bride and groom respectively.

 In Bengali wedding rituals, sankha and pola are considered to be auspicious and signs of a married woman.
 The bride is made to wear red and white conch shells- the white being the sankha and the red being the pola.
 The bride has to wear them before her gaye holud ceremony.

 Bengali Hindu weddings take place within a specific time period which is called the lagna.
 The groom with his family and friends reaches the wedding venue where at the entrance, the bride’s mother welcomes him with an aarti and tilak.
 The other guests of the groom’s family are also received with equal warmth and are served with light refreshments.